osxgirl/localfood/README.md

 # Local Food

 ## Instructions
-* Create a user account or login with your Github or Twitter accounts.
+* Create a user account or login with your Github or Twitter account.

-Save a local food business + a favorite.
-Saving a list of companies as well as their website, a rating and 1 item.
+Save a local food business plus + add a favorite.
+Save a list of businesses as well as their website, a rating and your favorite item.